makandra/rails_state_machine/README.md

 We recommend to test large changes against multiple versions of Ruby and multiple dependency sets.
 Supported combinations are configured in `.github/workflows/test.yml`.
 We provide some rake tasks to help with this:

-- Install development dependencies using `bundle matrix:install`
+- Install development dependencies using `rake matrix:install`
-- Run tests using `bundle matrix:spec`
+- Run tests using `rake matrix:spec`

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.